tanujatirumala/Test_Automation_Project/README.md

 *Solution:*

-* Gold bars will be divided in to three piles of equal length
+* Gold bars will be divided into three piles of equal length
 * Load pile1 on the left side and pile2 on the right side.
 * Get the result of the weighings.
 * If the result is "=", then pile3 will be the lighter pile.
 * If the result is "<", then pile1 will be the lighter pile, otherwise pile2 is the lighter pile.
-* Similarly, weigh the coins in the pile to find the lighter coin.
+* Similarly, weigh the coins in the lighter pile to find the lighter coin.
 * Varible fake_gold will contain the index of the fake gold bar.

 # Results

-* The algorithm will populate and weight the gold bars until it found a fake one.
+* The algorithm will populate and weigh the gold bars until it finds a fake one.
 * Fake bar number will be clicked.
 * In the terminal, Fake bar number, alert message, number of weighings and list of the weighings are printed.